Analytics & TestingCRM and Data PlatformsMarketing Tools

 The simple way of calculating a distance between two points is using the Pythagorean formula to calculate the hypotenuse of a triangle (A² + B² = C²).
 This is known as the Euclidean distance.

 That’s an interesting start, but it doesn’t apply to geography since the distance between lines of latitude and longitude are not equal distances apart.
 As you get closer to the equator, lines of latitude get further apart.
-If you use a simple triangulation equation, it may measure distance accurately in one location and wrong in the other because of the curvature of the Earth.
+If you use a simple triangulation equation, it may measure distance accurately in one location and wrongly in another because of the curvature of the Earth.

 Great Circle Distance